Inbibo/adonisfx_docs/docs/maya/tools.md

   <figcaption><b>Figure 10</b>: Sensor connection editor after opening it for the first time. </figcaption>
 </figure>

 Two main sections can be distinguished in this tool, labeled *source* and *destination*.
-In the source section the [sensors](sensors.md), alongside their signal attributes, will get displayed and in the destination section the **deformers**, alongside their possible input attributes, will get displayed.
+In the source section the sensors and locators alongside their signal attributes will get displayed, while in the destination section the deformers alongside their possible input attributes will get displayed.

 To retrieve these objects and display them in the tool, select the desired element from the scene (an Adonis locator containing a sensor or a deformer) and press their respective *Reload Left* or *Reload Right* button.